jytime/Mask_RCNN_Pytorch/README.md

 ## Results(COCO)
 The training and evaluation is based on COCO Dataset 2014.
 To understand the indicators below, please have a look at [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).
 Notably, I only used one GTX 1080 (Ti).
-I think the performance could be improved if more GPUs available.
+I think the performance could be improved if more GPUs are available.

  |       Indicator        |       IoU            | area   |        maxDets         | Value|